 Do you trade with the United Kingdom, or transport goods to/from Europe via the UK?
-Then you will need to consider the impact of Brexit on your organisation and put in place an action plan to ensure you are best prepared for whatever outcome on the 31st October 2019.
+Then you will need to consider the impact of Brexit on your organisation and put in place an action plan to ensure you are best prepared for when the transition period ends on 31st December 2020.

 Review your supply chain.
 Map the movement of goods into and out of the UK and goods going to and from Europe via the UK, to understand the potential for disruption caused by Brexit (possible delays, clearance requirements, additional checks on goods etc.) Consider actions you can take to prevent this disruption.